firavoyage/blogging/readme.md

 ## pages
 - people
+  - `ruanyf` everything about the digital time
   - `livid` letter to confused youth
   - `florio` guide to programming ride
   - `nat` belief of a tech entrepreneur
-  - `ruanyf` everything about the digital time
   - `yinming` answers from a startup webmaster
   - `naval` way to rich without luck
+  - `programmer` why chinese programmers suck
+  - `one math` why one math channel sucks
 - ideas
   - `projects` the interesting and the meaningful
   - `reply` reply to the world and rest of the world